Disputes Resolution Flow

 • Communicating with the provider about dispute specifics

-6. Accept or challenge the dispute
+6. Accept or challenge

 Submit a final decision on how to handle the dispute.
 To check which actions are available, see allowedActions.